DPSN-org/infra-proposals/README.md

-README.md
 # Infrastructure Proposals Repository

 Welcome to the **DPSN Infrastructure Proposals Repository**!
 This repository serves as a collaborative space where community members can submit, discuss, and propose infrastructure solutions.
 We are in the early stages of structuring the repository, and we welcome contributions from everyone interested in shaping the future of decentralized infrastructure.

 ## 📌 How It Works

-1. **Submit Proposals:** Community members can add new proposals by submitting a pull request to this repository or by reaching out to @jainsanil18.
+1. **Submit Proposals:** Community members can add new proposals by creating a **GitHub Issue** in this repository.
-2. **Contribute Solutions:** Anyone can provide a solution to existing proposals by submitting their implementation or suggesting modifications.
+2. **Contribute Solutions:** Anyone can provide a solution to existing proposals by commenting on the issue or submitting relevant implementation details.
-3. **Discussion & Feedback:** Discussions and feedback are encouraged through GitHub issues or by emailing **sanil@dpsn.org**.
+3. **Discussion & Feedback:** Discussions and feedback are encouraged directly within GitHub Issues.
 4. **Incentives & Rewards:** Depending on the project and agreement between teams, contributors may receive either **points** or **monetary rewards (in dollars)** for their accepted proposals.

 ---